discord/access/README.md

 Plugins in Access follow the conventions defined by the [Python pluggy framework](https://pluggy.readthedocs.io/en/latest/).

-An example implementation of a notification plugin is included in [examples/plugins/notifications](https://github.com/discord/access/tree/main/examples/plugins/notifications) which can be extended to send messages using custom Python code.
+An example implementation of a notification plugin is included in [examples/plugins/notifications](https://github.com/discord/access/tree/main/examples/plugins/notifications), which can be extended to send messages using custom Python code.
 It implements the `NotificationPluginSpec` found in [notifications.py](https://github.com/discord/access/blob/main/api/plugins/notifications.py)

-There's also an example implementation of an conditional access plugin in [examples/plugins/conditional_access](https://github.com/discord/access/tree/main/examples/plugins/conditional_access) which can be extended to conditionally approve or deny requests.
-It implements the `ConditionalAccessPluginSpec` found in [requests.py](https://github.com/discord/access/blob/main/api/plugins/conditional_access.py)
+There's also an example implementation of a conditional access plugin in [examples/plugins/conditional_access](https://github.com/discord/access/tree/main/examples/plugins/conditional_access), which can be extended to conditionally approve or deny requests.
+It implements the `ConditionalAccessPluginSpec` found in [requests.py](https://github.com/discord/access/blob/main/api/plugins/conditional_access.py).

 ### Installing a Plugin in the Docker Container

-Below is an example Dockerfile that would install that example notification plugin into the Access Docker container which was built above using the top-level application [Dockerfile](https://github.com/discord/access/blob/main/Dockerfile).
+Below is an example Dockerfile that would install the example notification plugin into the Access Docker container, which was built above using the top-level application [Dockerfile](https://github.com/discord/access/blob/main/Dockerfile).
 The plugin is installed into the `/app/plugins` directory and then installed using pip.

 ```Dockerfile
 FROM access:latest